Law reference: Virginia Code 46.2-770 through 46.2-773

 | Virginia Electric & Power Co | $0.15/kWh |

-Virginia EV charging economics depend on utility tariff design, SCC-regulated rate structures, and corridor charging availability.
+Virginia EV charging costs depend on utility tariff design, SCC-regulated rate structures, and corridor charging availability.
 Drivers typically improve total cost by aligning routine charging with lower-demand hours and validating territory-specific options before selecting equipment.

 Rates updated monthly | Source: EIA and utility filings.